sbernasek/pnt_yan_ratio/README.md

    6. ``Figure6.ipynb`` RTK signaling effects on Pnt and Yan levels.

-Each notebook is designed to walk a user through the generation of each subpanel comprising the primary figure and all of its supplements.
+Each notebook is designed to walk a user through the generation of each subpanel comprising the figure.
 We have explicitly named all subpanels in accordance with the corresponding figure numbers and panel letters that appear in our manuscript.
+The ``supplement`` directory contains notebooks used to generate all supplementary figure panels.

 Note that we applied some minor formatting adjustments using Adobe Illustrator.
 Consequently, figures rendered via these notebooks may not be aesthetically identical to those presented in our manuscript.

 Additional Questions